balena-io-experimental/fin-block/README.md

       - "1337"
 ```

-## API
+## How to use

-The firmata block is controlled by a REST interface and with device variables.
+The firmata block is controlled partly with a REST interface and partly with device variables.

 ### REST Interface